 The bank satisfaction barometer (BSB) is at a 4-year high of 82, as measured on a 0-100 scale, moving up 3 points from 79 in 2015.
 Customer satisfaction has improved from the previous year, as have the stated likelihood to remain a customer, use additional services, and recommend the bank to others.
 Analysis from the study shows that banks are generally better positioned than the previous year with stronger relationships with their customers.

 Customers are becoming increasingly comfortable with conducting their banking activities online.
 Customers are growing more comfortable using their phones to deposit checks, pay bills, and even apply for loans.
 The 15% of respondents who conduct all of their banking electronically have a BSB of 88, which is 6 points above the overall score.
-Banks must continue to streamline the online and mobile banking processes to make it easier and smother for customers to conduct their banking, particularly for those conducting about half or more of their banking online who could do more online if encouraged to do so.4 Develop Millennial Customers — Ensure the needs of Millennial customers are met as a segment for future growth
+Banks must continue to streamline the online and mobile banking processes to make it easier and smother for customers to conduct their banking, particularly for those conducting about half or more of their banking online who could do more online if encouraged to do so.4) Develop Millennial Customers — Ensure the needs of Millennial customers are met.

 Millennials present an opportunity for banks to grow in the near future.
 61% of Millennials plan to sign up for additional banking services within the next year, compared to 51% for Gen Xers and just 18% for Boomers.
 To capture this future revenue stream, banks need to focus on Millennials and deliver an exceptional experience.